 Head church of the diocese of GlasgowGlasgow Cathedral stands majestically in the heart of Scotland’s largest city.
 It is the only medieval cathedral on the Scottish mainland to have survived the Protestant Reformation of 1560 virtually intact.

-The shrine of St KentigernThe inspiring edifice dates mostly from the 13th century.
-However, it was dedicated to St Kentigern – or Mungo, as he is more affectionately known.
+The shrine of St KentigernThis inspiring edifice dates mostly from the 1200s.
+It was dedicated to St Kentigern – also known as St Mungo.
 Kentigern was the first bishop within the ancient British kingdom of Strathclyde, whose political capital was at Dumbarton Rock.
-His diocese was vast, reaching from Loch Lomond in the north to Cumbria in the south.
+His influence spread widely, and it was later claimed he presided over a diocese reaching from Loch Lomond in the north to Cumbria in the south.
 He is believed to have been buried on the cathedral site in 612.

-Ring of Brodgar Guided Walk
+Ring of Brodgar Walk